CASFRI/CASFRI/README.md

 For an update to be incorporated in the database, the date of publication should be at least one year apart from a previous version.
 When data are available online, this information can be found in the metadata.
 For data received from a collaborator, information on the last version received should be shared in order to identify if ny new datasets meet the 1-year criteria.

+# Workflow
+A full translation workflow involves loading all data using the conversion scripts, translating all data using the translation tables, then building the historical database using the provided scripts.
+A full list of steps with references to all scripts can be found in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md).
+Below is a high level overview of the process.

 # Conversion and Loading
 Conversion and loading happen at the same time and are implemented using the GDAL/OGR ogr2ogr tool.
 Every source FRI has a single loading script that creates a single target table in PostgreSQL.
 If a source FRI has multiple files, the conversion/loading scripts append them all into the same target table.
 Some FRIs are accompanied by an extra shapefile that associates each stand with a photo year.
 These are loaded with a second script.
 Every loading script adds a new "src_filename" attribute to the target table with the name of the source file, and an "inventory_id" attribute with the dataset name.
 These are used when constructing the CAS_ID (a unique row identifier tracing each target row back to its original row in the source dataset).